qgis/QGIS-Documentation/docs/user_manual/print_composer/create_reports.rst

 parts) there is not more to it.

-But if you want illustrations that are tailored to the report features,, your layer must have an attribute that can be used to define the picture to include.
+But if you want illustrations that are tailored to the report features, your layer must have an attribute that can be used to define the picture to include.

 QGIS depends on absolute file names for images in reports.